jianyq/Tong-Music/README.md

 ### 2020.4.16 new

-- use django to build the website AIonemusic to achieve speech synthesis and independent song generation, hoping to have a good lyric alignment and speech-to-singing big guy to add a wechat exchange!
+- Use django to build the website AIonemusic to achieve speech synthesis and independent song generation, hoping to have a good lyric alignment and speech-to-singing big guy to add a wechat exchange!
 - Free commercial services!
 - If someone knows LAVA NAT or various ways to improve the generation speed? (the generation is too unfriendly to the cpu).

+### 2023.6.19 new
+- Update web file
+- Update model
+- Update readme, English support.

 ## Demo: "I can't forget"